kuzzleio/kuzzle-how-to/kuzzle-esp32/01-rgb-led/rgb-led.md

 ![kuzzle admin console](img/kuzzle-iot-backoffice.png)

-To deploy this basic setup to your *Kuzzle Backend* I have prepared a script available here: [iot-deploy](./iot-deploy)
+To deploy this basic setup to your *Kuzzle Backend* we have prepared a script available here: [iot-deploy](./iot-deploy)

 Follow the instructions in the README file to deploy your IoT environment.